Defining Tasks

 Generated functions

-Each TASK_N(RTYPE, NAME, ...) macro generates the following:
+Each TASK(RTYPE, NAME, ...) macro generates the following:

 Function |